fitnesswanderer/Udacity-Project/README.md

 This project is part of  Udacity DataScience Nanodegree program.

-To get the business understanding, I went through the AirBnB dataset to see how prices are predicted for various cities.
+To get the business understanding, I went through the AirBnB dataset and use ML to predict prices.
 The following business questions have piqued my curiosity to delve deeper into the dataset:

 1) Which neighborhoods has highest AirBnB listings?